eotoalex/project3/README.md

 # Where does our data come from?
 > Our data is collected from NYC OpenData, primarily NYPD Arrest Data (Year to Date).
-There are about 600,000+ incidents, but for the sake of testing and building new functionality and routing, only 1000 incidents are being used and rendered to the map.
+There are about 600,000+ incidents, but for the sake of testing and building new functionality and routing, only 1000 incidents are being used and rendered to this beta version of Trekky.

 ___

+# The User Icon
+> - Be aware that on loading the map, the user icon should appear as a blue circular figure with a red dot in the middle.
+If it does not please refresh the page.
+>
+> - For this beta version, the GPS will not pick up your current location but is given a default location as the GPS is being debugged for accurate geolocation rendering.
+___

 # Map Usage
-> - To access the beta version of the app click on the [Trekky](https://evening-castle-24597.herokuapp.com/) link.
-Please allow time for Heroku to load, as it is hosting this beta application and requires a few seconds if openned for the first time.
+> - To access the beta version of the app click on this [Trekky](https://evening-castle-24597.herokuapp.com/) link.
+Please allow time for Heroku to load, as it is hosting this beta application and requires a few seconds to load if openned for the first time.
 >
 > - Enable location services on your browser, which will appear as a notification prompting you to accept or decline.
 Accept the location finder to have your location rendered to the map.
-There after, you may have to refresh the page if the crime data does not render properly.
 >
-> - After registering and signing in, go to the map to see crime data in your area.
+> - After registering and signing in, go to the map to see crime data in your area or crime near you.
 >
-> - Now you can see historic crime data that has occurred around you within this year.
-(10 markers should be rendering for now, as I test the database settings.)
->
-> - Though, the tools around the map are not visible the map is interactive, and given the fact that it is a Google Map API the user interface is no different from any google map you've used before.
+> - This is a Google Map API, so the user interface is no different from any google map you've used before.
 Additional documentation on the google map interface can be found [here](https://support.google.com/maps/answer/144349?hl=en).
 >
->The buttons on the right test functionality for identifying Felonys, Misdemeanors, Violations throughout the city that are currently stored in the database (1000 crime records).
+>The buttons on the right test functionality for identifying Felonys, Misdemeanors, Violations, All trains, trains near me and crimes near me.
->The train button has stored information on every train location in the city.
->The train near me identifies trains near your current location.
-Upon clicking the train icon on the map, an infowindow will identify how far each train is, which trains pass there, the name of the station, etc.
 >
+> In reference to the crime buttons please click [here](#Crime-Markers).
+>
+> **Train button**  renders all trains in the New York City area as a train icon in each respective location where they are located.
+When clicked, each icon will display an information window about the trains that pass there, the station name, the address of the station, and (Coming Soon...) the next train to arrive at that station.
+>
+> - **Train near me button** renders all trains near your current location as a train icon, accompanied by a blue line connecting the user location icon to the train icon on the map.
+When any of these icons are clicked, an infowindow will appear above the icon stating: which trains pass there, the name of the station, an infowindow identifying how far each train is from your location, and (Coming Soon...) when the next train will be arriving at that station.
+>
->The crime near me button identifies the nearest crimes to your current location.
-Upon clicking on the crime icon, you will get a host of information in the infowindow: the distance, the crime committed, etc.
+> **Crime near me button** renders all crimes near your current location as a crime icon with a red slash over a shadowed figure, accompanied by a red line connecting the user location icon with the crime icon on the map.
+Upon clicking on the crime icon, you will get a host of information in an infowindow above the icon stating: the crime committed, the distance the user current is from the crime, the level of offense the crime falls under, whether the assailant is male of female.

 # NewsFeed Functionality